 The walk back into town was much easier as it was all downhill from there.
 This is probably the only time ‘all downhill from there’ can be used positively.

-Have you been to Cahal Pech?
+Have you been to the Cahal Pech ruins?
 What did you think of it?
 Would you like to go?
-Which picture is your favorite?